Last Updated on

 So everything with Saddam Hussein is banned, and all he’s his humongous portraits have been plastered with a portrait of Imam Ali and all but one of his statues have been destroyed.

 But if you look can you still find relics from his time.
-And if you talk to the older generation if Iraqis that lived under his hard regime you might get surprised that most people in Iraq are not afraid of speaking of the old days and you might be surprised about what they think, especially when compared with the current times!
+And if you talk to the older generation if Iraqis that lived under his hard regime you might get surprised that most people in the country are not afraid of speaking of the old days and you might be surprised about what they think, especially when compared with the current times!

 And surprisingly did every local I talked to openly admit they missed the time he was in power, and the reasons were: “Iraq was safe during his time”, we never had to be afraid of suicide bombers during his time”, “things were working during his time”.
 An even older woman I talked with admitted they had a lot more freedom during the time of Saddam than now in 2019.